Human Milk Oligosaccharides (HMOs) and Their Benefits

 How are human milk oligosaccharides (HMOs) made?

 HMOs are unique in that they are made by moms.
-There are several factors that may influence a mom’s ability to make HMOs, including geographical location and her genetics [4].
+There are several factors that may influence a mom’s ability to make HMOs, including geographical location and genetics [4].
+This means that HMO content varies from mom to mom.

 But it gets a little more complex.

-All moms have a specific gene that helps with the creation of certain HMOs: the fucosyltransferase 2 (FUT2) gene.
+All moms have a specific gene that help with the creation of certain HMOs: the fucosyltransferase 2 (FUT2) gene.
 This gene encodes the enzyme 2-α-L-fucosyltransferase 2, which helps form a particular linkage in certain HMOs.
+However, in some moms, the FUT2 gene is inactive.

-Moms with active FUT2 genes are known as “secretors.”
-While moms without the active FUT2 genes are known as “non-secretors.”
+Moms with active FUT2 genes are known as “secretors,” while moms without the active FUT2 genes are known as “non-secretors.”

-Secretors are able to create the FUT2 enzyme that helps add on the fucose sugar in a particular biochemical linkage found in certain HMOs, including 2′-fucosyllactose (2’FL).
+Secretors are able to create the FUT2 enzyme that helps add on the fucose sugar in a particular biochemical linkage present in certain HMOs, including 2′-fucosyllactose (2’FL).
+Among secretors, 2’FL is typically the most abundant HMO found in a mother’s breast milk [3], whereas non-secretors do not make the FUT2 enzyme necessary to make 2’FL.

 Research shows that about 20% of Caucasians are “non-secretors” [5].
 Though this isn’t without its benefits.
 For example, non-secretors can have more resistance to certain unfriendly viruses, including norovirus and rotavirus [5].
 This may help decrease the risk of diarrhea.

-1. HMOs increase beneficial bacteria
+HMOs increase beneficial bacteria

 Though HMOs are present in your breastmilk, they do not provide nutrition for your baby.
 This is because HMOs go undigested through your baby's digestive tract [7].
 But this is good.
 This feeds your baby’s gut microbes.